TechShreyash/BetterTGStreamer/bot/README.md

 # Better TG Streamer Bot

-**Better TG Streamer Bot** is a Telegram bot that manages the conversion of videos to m3u8 format.
+**Better TG Streamer Bot** is a Telegram bot that facilitates video conversion to the m3u8 format.

 **Demo Bot**: [BetterTGStreamerBot](https://telegram.me/BetterTGStreamerBot)

 ## Features

-- Converts video files to m3u8 format quickly while preserving the original quality, including multiple audio tracks.
+- Converts video files to m3u8 format quickly while preserving original quality and supporting multiple audio tracks.
-- Encodes video to m3u8 format with options for multiple quality levels, audio tracks, and subtitles using H.264/AAC.
+- Offers multi-quality, multi-audio, and subtitle encoding using H.264/AAC.
-- Supports uploading files from remote URLs for encoding.
+- Allows uploads from remote URLs for encoding.
 - Displays the status of current and queued tasks.

 ## Commands

-- `/start` - Retrieve bot information.
+- `/start` - Show bot information.
-- `/help` - Instructions on how to use the bot.
+- `/help` - Provide usage instructions.
-- `/convert` - Convert a video to m3u8 format, maintaining original quality with support for multiple audio tracks.
+- `/convert` - Convert a video to m3u8 format, maintaining original quality with multiple audio tracks.
 - `/encode` - Encode a video to m3u8 format with multiple quality options, audio tracks, and subtitles.
 - `/remote` - Upload a file from a remote URL for encoding.
-- `/queue` - Check the status of processing and queued tasks.
+- `/queue` - Check the status of current and queued tasks.

+[Read More](./#bot-commands-and-their-functions

 ## Deployment Guide

-### Pre-requisites
+### Prerequisites

-- Ensure Docker is installed on your system.
+- Docker installed on your system.

 ### Steps